shadai-rafael/blogfortraining/README.md

 # blogfortraining
-This is a Restful API repositoey
+This is a Restful API repository for a simple blog application using spring-boot.